DUI with a Child Passenger

 The fine is higher, the statutory maximum amount of jail time the court can impose is higher, and a requirement that the ignition interlock device is installed is required.

 Depending on the circumstances, the driver might also face felony child endangerment or neglect charges.

 Click here to read more about our Recent Case Results in DUI Cases.

 Contact an experienced Tampa DUI lawyer in Tampa, Hillsborough County, to discuss any DUI charge involving a minor in the vehicle.
 Call 813-250-0500.

 Penalties for a DUI with a Minor Passenger

 Under Florida Statute Section 316.193, the Court must impose the following enhanced penalties if a minor child under the age of 18 years old was present in the vehicle at the time the person arrested was driving or in actual physical control of the vehicle:

-- First DUI Conviction - if a minor was in the vehicle, the ignition interlock device is required for six (6) months for a first violation of this provision or two years for a second violation of this provision.
+- If a minor was in the vehicle, the ignition interlock device is required for six (6) months for a first violation of this provision or two years for a second violation of this provision.

 Driving under the influence of drugs or alcohol is a particularly serious accusation especially when law enforcement alleges that a child was present in the vehicle.
 Find out more about how this allegation can affect every aspect of the case, including the required enhanced penalties that must be imposed by the court unless you avoid the DUI conviction.
 Contact an experienced criminal defense attorney at the Sammis Law Firm to discuss your DUI cases in Tampa, Hillsborough County, Florida, involving DUI with a minor child in the vehicle.